bourvill/blog/Content/posts/uicolor.md

 }
 ```

-In this part of code, we have created a “convenience” initializer
+In this part of code, we have created a “*convenience*” initializer

-> Convenience initializers are also aptly named, and they are initializers used to make initialization a bit easier.
+*Convenience initializers are also aptly named, and they are initializers used to make initialization a bit easier.*
-> Designated initializers tend to set all of the properties up and let the user send in values for each.
-A convenience initializer often has some of those hard coded, and thus can take less parameters.
+*Designated initializers tend to set all of the properties up and let the user send in values for each.
+A convenience initializer often has some of those hard coded, and thus can take less parameters.*
->The developer usually write’s a convenience initializer to set some defaults that are appropriate to a special use case.
+*The developer usually write’s a convenience initializer to set some defaults that are appropriate to a special use case.*

-And we use a “assert” keyword
+And we use a “*assert*” keyword

-> Assert is first shot I came along for asserts.
+*Assert is first shot I came along for asserts.*
-> As expected, assert() is evaluated only in debug mode (this is the general rule for asserts in programming languages).
+*As expected, assert() is evaluated only in debug mode (this is the general rule for asserts in programming languages).*

 Now you can use in your code like this: